MuriloChianfa/TibiaAuto12/README.md

-# SimpleChess
+# TibiaAuto12
-A very simple multplayer chess
+A very simple pixel bot for taleon servers